-Ongoing Programming and Guidance for the UK MDS
+Ongoing Programming and Guidance for the UK MDS.

-The InterLaw Diversity Forum will have additional sustained, dedicated programming to support both client signatories and law firm participants in driving better practice.
-This will support better outcomes for the UK MDS, which in turn supports the goals of the UK MDS.
-For example, we will be publishing best practice guides, including a "Best Practice on Monitoring" which will be provided to all law firm participants upon launch to help them provide better and more robust data to you.
+The InterLaw Diversity Forum will have sustained, dedicated programming to support law firms and legal departments in driving better practice.
+This will support your partnership with your clients.
+For example, in response to feedback from law firms in our working group we will also be publishing best practice guides, including a "Best Practice on Monitoring" guide to be provided to all law firm participants upon launch.